nextuav/docs/docs/launchpad/getting-started/login.md

 # Login

+LaunchPad provides several login methods:

+- `Google`
+- `Email OTP`
+- `Password`

-You can login with your **Google ID** and no separate registration process is required.
+`Login with Google` requires no separate registration process.

-If you want to use some other ID apart from your Google ID, you can also register as a user on the [NextConsole](https://console.nextuav.com/login/signup/) and login using those credentials.
+For the other methods, users are required to register themselves using the `Sign up` option.

 ![Login](./img/login.jpg)